thesassway/thesassway.com/source/beginner/compass-setup-and-configuration.html.markdown

 summary: ...
 ---

-# Compass Setup and Configuration
+# Compass setup and configuration

 If you've read Getting [Started with Sass and Compass](http://localhost:9393/beginner/getting-started-with-sass-and-compass), you're ready to dive into the Compass configuration file to see how we can fine tune things to our needs and liking.